-Whether you are a homeowner or a property manager, keeping your asphalt driveway or parking lot in good shape is a worthwhile investment.
+Whether you are a homeowner or a property manager in charge of running an airport or storage facility parking lot, keeping your asphalt driveway or parking lot in good shape is a worthwhile investment.
 Asphalt is much like our skin - it ages and matures as time passes.
 Asphalt also requires care and attention, in order to maintain its fresh appearance and life span.
 Read on to learn tips and best practices on how to care for your blacktop.

 Primary Causes of Asphalt Deterioration